 One of the worst things you can do is fast all day in anticipation for the big feast.
 You will be so starving by the time you sit down that you will most definitely over eat...and then keep eating until you are uncomfortable.
 Eat light meals throughout the day before, with protein and fiber to keep your blood sugar levels stable and your hunger at bay.
 "Spoil your appetite" just a bit.

-Sample the side dishes
+Sample all the side dishes you want

 Drink lots of water